maxmekiska/arguing_predictors/README.md

 The program is build to be easily extended.
 New consensus algorithms or individual predictors can be added.

 For more detailed information visit the mkdocs build documentation of this program [here]().
 This documentation was build with the mkdocs python library which can be found [here](https://www.mkdocs.org/).
-In case of the mkdocs documentation not yet being published, a preview is possible by doing the follwoing:
+In case of the mkdocs documentation not yet being published, a preview is possible by doing the following:

 First, pip install the mkdocs python library via pip (the initial documentation was build in mkdocs==1.2.1):